Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Friction

-In 2016 both Performance Series and Factory Series Fox 2.5 Coilovers received upgrades to reduce friction and increase dampening consistency.
-Both shocks now report 18 lb (+/- 3 lb) of friction, which is good for a large bore off-road shock.
-Furthermore, the friction appears to be stable across a range of gas pressures (tested up to 300 psi) which will result in more consistent performance.
+In 2016, both the Performance Series and Factory Series Fox 2.5 Coilovers were updated to reduce friction and improve damping consistency.
+These shocks now report 18 lbs (+/- 3 lbs) of friction, which is impressive for a large-bore off-road shock.
+Additionally, the friction remains stable across a variety of gas pressures (tested up to 300 psi), leading to more reliable performance.

 Piston & Damping

-In 2015 both the Fox Performance Series and Factory Series 2.5 Fox coilovers received new pistons.
-The Fox 2.5 Factory Series piston is a high flow race design with 3D CNC porting to eek out every bit of ride quality, while the Performance Series is an industry standard, low flow piston designed with manufacturing in mind.
-For $50 we can upgrade the 2.5 Performance Series shocks to use the 2.5 Factory Race Series piston.
-Both have 2 x .098″ bleed holes from the factory, although we can install one or three bleed pistons as necessary.
+In 2015, both the Fox Performance Series and Factory Series 2.5 coilovers were equipped with new pistons.
+The Fox 2.5 Factory Series piston features a high-flow race design with 3D CNC porting to optimize ride quality, while the Performance Series uses a standard, low-flow piston designed for ease of manufacturing.
+For an additional $50, the 2.5 Performance Series shocks can be upgraded to the 2.5 Factory Race Series piston.
+Both pistons come with two 0.098″ bleed holes from the factory, though we can customize the setup by adding either one or three bleed pistons as needed.

 Compression

-The new Fox 2.5 Performance Series coilovers have much smaller compression ports which greatly reduce the flow and increase load.
-The changes in compression damping are very dramatic and may require some unique valving tricks on light vehicles with 1:1 motion ratio to avoid harshness on compression.
-Luckily for you we know all the tricks necessary to make these perform.
+The new Fox 2.5 Performance Series coilovers feature much smaller compression ports, significantly reducing flow and increasing load.
+This change in compression damping is quite pronounced and may require specialized valving techniques on lighter vehicles with a 1:1 motion ratio to prevent harshness during compression.
+Fortunately, we have all the expertise and tricks needed to optimize their performance for you.

-The new Fox 2.5 Factory Series coilover pistons use a high flow design with 3d CNC ported inlets which reduce harshness and improve the ability to fine tune the shock.
+The new Fox 2.5 Factory Series coilover pistons feature a high-flow design with 3D CNC-ported inlets, which help reduce harshness and enhance the ability to fine-tune the shock for improved performance.

 Fox 2.5 Piston Factory vs Performance - Compression Outlet